Jenna Dewan

 Jenna Lee Dewan (/dəˈwɑːn/; born December 3, 1980) is an American actress and dancer.
 She started her career as a backup dancer for Janet Jackson, and later worked with artists including Christina Aguilera, Pink, and Missy Elliott.
 She is known for her role as Nora Clark in the 2006 film Step Up.
 She has also starred on the short-lived NBC series The Playboy Club and had a recurring role on the FX series American Horror Story: Asylum.
-She portrayed Freya Beauchamp on the Lifetime series Witches of East End, Lucy Lane in The CW series Supergirl and Superman & Lois and Joanna in Soundtrack on Netflix.
+She portrayed Freya Beauchamp on the Lifetime series Witches of East End, Lucy Lane in The CW series Supergirl and Superman & Lois, and Joanna in Soundtrack on Netflix.
 Dewan has hosted the reality television shows World of Dance and Flirty Dancing and served as a judge on Come Dance with Me.
-She currently stars as Bailey Nune on ABC's The Rookie.
+She currently stars as Bailey Nolan on ABC's The Rookie.
 She also had a recurring role on the FOX medical drama The Resident.

 Early life

 Dewan was born December 3, 1980 in Hartford, Connecticut, the daughter of Nancy Smith (née Bursch) and Darryll Dewan, who was a running back on the 1972 Notre Dame football team.
-Her father is of Lebanese and Polish descent and her mother is of German and English ancestry.
+Her father is of Lebanese and Polish descent and her mother is of Cornish, German and English ancestry.

 As a child, Dewan moved frequently; she mentioned in an interview that she lived in seven cities before reaching the seventh grade.
 While attending high school at Notre Dame Preparatory School in Towson, Maryland, Dewan was a varsity cheerleader.
 She transferred to Grapevine High School in Grapevine, Texas.
 She was also a varsity cheerleader there and was voted prom queen during her senior year.
-She went to University of Southern California and was a member of the California Gamma chapter of Pi Beta Phi.
+She attended the University of Southern California and was a member of the California Gamma chapter of Pi Beta Phi.